 All new students entering college for the first time must provide evidence of a high school diploma or GED®, take the placement tests, and speak with an advisor prior to registering for classes.
 Please note that ACT/SAT scores may be used for placement.
 Students need to speak with an academic advisor for further information.

 PSC provides a full range of developmental courses and advising to help students enroll in baccalaureate transfer or career/technical programs.

 New students, students on academic probation, and students who want to enroll in developmental courses must work with a PSC counselor or advisor prior to registering for classes.
 This step enables the counselor or advisor to help students with course selection and ensure they meet program and degree requirements.
-Visit the Counseling and Academic Advising Center or call (708) 709-3506 for more information.
+Visit the Academic Advising Center or call (708) 709-3506 for more information.